shukerov/shukerov.github.io/source/blog/2018-10-01-setting-up-sublime-the-way-i-like-it.html.markdown

 #### Shortcuts Cheatsheet

-* `Ctrl + D` -- Make a selection and then press combo to grab next occurence of the given selection.
+* `Ctrl + D` -- Make a selection and then press combo to grab next occurrence of the given selection.
-* `Ctrl + K` -- Ignores the current selection after Ctrl + D (this lets you skip certain occurences).
+* `Ctrl + K` -- Ignores the current selection after Ctrl + D (this lets you skip certain occurrences).
 * `Ctrl + H` -- Replace Things.
 * `Ctrl + K + B` -- Hide sidebar hotkey, awesome when all you want to see is code!.
 * `Ctrl + K  + U` -- Convert Selection to upper case.